mchmarny/dapr-demos/hardened/README.md

 # hardened demo

-In addition to support for namespace isolation and its Role-based access control (RBAC) authorization, Dapr also provides additional, more granular, control-points which can be used to harden application deployment on Kubernetes.
+In addition to support for namespace isolation and its Role-Based Access Control (RBAC) authorization, Dapr also provides additional, more granular, control-points which can be used to harden application deployment on Kubernetes.

 ![](img/diagram.png)